intellee/blog.diffense.co.kr/_posts/2020-03-26-SearchIndexer.md

 wcout << L"\t" << pszUrl;
 ```

-We thought that a vulnerability would arise in the process of manipulating url.
+We thought that a vulnerability would arise in the process of manipulating URL.
 Accordingly, we started analyzing the root causes.